Bowles Hall: Bowles Hall drinking song

 Traditionally the Cal Band parades from nearby Memorial Stadium through the campus and streets of Berkeley after a home football game.
 The band will play in front of Bowles Hall during their tour, playing "By" for the Bowlesmen.
 The tradition of playing "By" for Bowles Hall is said to have begun back when the entire football team lived there.
 The band would play for the players as they walked back to their residence hall after the game.
 However, when the football team was relocated, the band decided not to play in front of Bowles Hall.
 Subsequently, some of the men of Bowles lay down in the road, blocking the Cal Band from playing, until the band was forced to oblige them.
+UCLA also uses the tune in an old fight song called "By the Old Pacific".